 Best Paper Award

-Papers presented at the conference will be considered for the LATIN 2020 Alejandro Lopez-Ortiz Best Paper Award.
+Papers presented at the conference were considered for the LATIN 2020 Alejandro López-Ortiz Best Paper Award.

 - Yoshiharu Kohayakawa (Chair), Universidade de São Paulo, Brazil

 - Flávio Keidi Miyazawa (Chair), Universidade Estadual de Campinas, Brazil